sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 3.2 Data Parsing
-Since a lot of the data was present in JSON arrays, we had to manipulate the dataframe to extract relevant information from these columns. e.g. We extracted the first 2 genres, first 2 production houses, first 2 keywords, first 6 cast members and crew members in important positions like Producer, Director etc
-We did this on the entire dataset before any filtering.
+Since a lot of the data was present in JSON arrays, we had to manipulate the dataframe to extract relevant information from these columns. e.g. We extracted the first 2 genres, first 2 production houses, first 2 keywords, first 6 cast members and crew members in important positions like Producer, Director etc. We did this on the entire dataset before any filtering.
 We have shown a sample code for parsing the genres column below.
-The other JSON columns were parsed similarly and stored in csv files which we are reading here in the interest of time and space.
+The other JSON columns were parsed similarly and stored in csv files.
+We subsequently read the stored csv files in the next steps.

 ```r